 Marketplaces are third-party platforms that connect buyers and sellers, and typically handle the process of listing products, managing inventory, and facilitating payments.
 E-commerce payments from marketplaces refer to accepting payments for products or services sold through online marketplaces such as Amazon, eBay, or Etsy.
 When a customer buys a product or service on a marketplace, the payment is processed by the marketplace's payment gateway and the funds are transferred to the seller's account.

 As a seller, you will need to set up an account with the marketplace and configure your payment settings to accept payments.
-This will typically involve linking your bank account or setting up a payment processor such as PayPal.
+This will typically involve linking your business account or setting up a payment processor such as PayPal.

 By using a marketplace, the customer is essentially buying from the marketplace, not from you directly.
 So, the marketplace acts as an intermediary, handling the purchase and payment process on behalf of you, the seller.
 Marketplaces sometimes might also offer additional services like shipping and customer service.